na-na-hi/renget/archive/characterprovider.md

 A11: My prompts are specifically designed for use with [SillyTavern](https://github.com/SillyTavern/SillyTavern/tree/staging) due to its new prompt manager feature.
 This let me structure the prompts in a more organized way, including wrapping character cards, scenarios, persona descriptions, and the like in XML tags to address these sections later in JB.
 Other front-ends might not be as flexible, and my prompts might not function as intended.
 However, you can still try to copy and paste my prompts to see how they perform.
 To use my downloadable presets though, you would need to open the json files and extract the prompts manually.

 I kindly request not to ask me in DMs to extract these prompts and remake them for every single front-end you might use.

+**Q12: "I'd like to use your prompts in my SillyTavern.
+What prompt hierarchy I should setup in the prompt manager?"**
+A12: If you're pasting the prompts you've copied from my rentry page, you should keep the default prompt hierarchy.
+However, if you're importing my presets that you've downloaded from this page, the prompt hierarchy will change automatically.
+Ensure to import the preset.json first and prompts.json after it; they're included in the downloaded archives.

+**Q13: "How do I import presets, create regex, use author's note?"**
+A13: Please, read the ['How to use'](#how-to-use-and-recommendations) section.

+**Q14: "AI keeps messing up my formatting!
+GRRARGH!"**
+Q14: I understand your frustration but you just better stop using any *italicization*. **Action "Speech"** format is easier for AI to maintain than **\*Action\* Speech** or even **\*Action\* "Speech"**.
+Also when asking AI to write in a different language it may use language specific formatting like **Действие «Речь»** in Russian and **行動「会話」** in Japanese.
+SillyTavern does not recognize this speech as quotation unfortunately.
+I haven't found the way to force it into writing like this:  **действие "речь"**, **行動 "会話"** yet, so bare with no color formatting in these cases.

+I recommend you using [no more italics regex](#no-more-italics-regex) to exclude italicization from your replies completely.
+And [regular quotes only regex](#regular-quotes-only-regex) to replace all occurrences of «, », 「, 」, 《, 》, “, and ” in your text with ".
+This way you'll get stable formatting.

 !!! danger
 	**PERSONA DESCRIPTION VANISHED AFTER UPDATING TO ST 10+ VERSION?**